madsbrydegaard/timelines/readme.md

 # Timeline.io
-Timeline engine for creating timelines with zoom and pan.
+Timeline engine for creating robust and flexible timelines with zoom and pan.

-The project is created as the main engine in web projects that visualize earth´s and human history.
+The project is designed to act as the main engine in web projects that visualize earth´s and human history.

-Engine code re-calculates points in time on every frame using milliseconds as timescale.
+Code re-calculates points in time on every frame using milliseconds as timescale.
 It does not depent on expanding divs or any other HTML elements which makes it able to zoom past most browser limits.

-Timeline.io currently uses javascript Date object which is limited by ECMA-262 (that is, April 20, 271821 BCE ~ September 13, 275760 CE).
+Timeline.io currently uses javascript Date object underneath which is limited by ECMA-262 (that is, April 20, 271821 BCE ~ September 13, 275760 CE).
 Hence it can currently span ±8,640,000,000,000,000 milliseconds with zero (0) being unix time 0 (Jan 1 1970).

 ## How to use:
 Module supports both ESM and UMD - please check demos.